-All four consents were issued by the Taranaki Regional Council under Section 87(e) of the Resource Management Act 1991 (the Act).
+All four consents were issued by the Council under Section 87(e) of the RMA.
 These consents are discussed in more detail below.
 Copies of the consent certificates are attached to this report in Appendix I.

 1.3.1 Water abstraction permits